 What’s the most important component of your MBA application?

-Yeah, that one seems pretty important to us… and oftentimes people just sort of slap that thing together after they’ve used up all their time and patience getting the rest of the application absolutely perfect.
-Or just as bad, they just submit the last resume they made a few years ago the last time they looked for a job.
+Yep, your MBA résumé is pretty darn important… and oftentimes people just sort of slap it together after burning themselves getting the rest of their application absolutely perfect.
+Or just as bad a scenario (maybe worse), some applicants just submit their most recent résumé from the last time they were on the hunt for a new job.

 Didn’t think so…

-So give that resume the TLC it deserves and make sure you’re not falling prey to one of these common MBA resume mishaps.
+Give your résumé the TLC it deserves and make sure you’re not falling prey to one of these common MBA résumé mishaps.